A Unified Theory of Sparse Dictionary Learning in Mechanistic Interpretability: Piecewise Biconvexity and Spurious Minima: Preliminaries

 \section{Preliminaries}

 In this section, we present a unified theoretical framework for Sparse Dictionary Learning (SDL).
-We begin with the formal definitions of foundational concepts and the linear representation hypothesis.
+We begin with the formal definitions of foundational concepts and our assumptions on representations.
 Then we introduce our framework and how various SDL methods instantiate it.